St. Francis Borgia High School

-St. Francis Borgia High School is a Roman Catholic secondary school in Washington, Franklin County, Missouri, established in 1901.
+St. Francis Borgia High School, known simply as Borgia, is a Roman Catholic secondary school in Washington, Franklin County, Missouri, established in 1901.
 As of 2023, its enrollment is 441 students.

 History

 St. Francis Borgia High School dates back to 1901 when the school enrolled twenty-three students to further their education past the grade school level.
 In 1910 the school became a two-year Commercial School, and then in 1934 St. Francis Borgia officially became a four-year parish high school.
 As the school expanded and more students enrolled, a larger campus was needed.
 It went through four locations before finally settling in 1982 at 1000 Borgia Drive, close to downtown Washington, Missouri.

 In 1985 over half of the student body came from outside of the Washington city limits.
 The growing number of students and more rigorous academic requirements made way for another expansion program which began in 1998.
 This included thirteen new classrooms, two remodeled science labs, remodeling and enlargement of the theater, chapel, and cafeteria, a weight room, an elevator, additional offices, and restrooms.
 In 2001 the high school was accredited as a college preparatory high school by the North Central Accrediting Association.

 A new AstroTurf football field and a regulation-sized track were added to the facilities in the summer of 2010.
 In the 2012–2013 school year, iPad technology was integrated into learning.

 In 2015, a new multipurpose building was constructed near the existing gymnasium and connected with a covered walkway.
 It was named after past school president George Wingbermuehle.